onap/archived-vfc-nfvo-lcm/docs/platform/APIs/VNFMDriver_API/VNFM_Driver_API.rst

 **1. Scope**
 ==============
-The scope of the present document is to describe the VNFM Driver exposed API specification.
+The scope of the present document is to describe the VNFM driver integrated related API specification.

 **2. Terms, Definitions and Abbreviations**
 =============================================